One-T-Matt/Arecont-Monochrome-Camera-Control/README.md

 ## Image Examples

-These images were shot using an Arecont AV3130M, generally on Quality mode, with a Cosmicar 16mm F/1.6 lens
+These images were shot using an Arecont AV3130M, generally on Quality mode, with a Cosmicar 16mm F/1.6 lens.
+In general, the AV3130 likes a lot of bright sunlight to make contrasty images.
+Cloudy days with diffuse light will result in pretty flat images.
+The Cosmicar lens on my camera is fairly sharp in the center but rapidly gets soft towards the edges

 <img width="1280" height="1024" alt="Mono-2026-09-11_17-49-59" src="https://github.com/user-attachments/assets/e964ccfc-fd1e-40b7-b975-1e5a76811518" />
 <img width="1280" height="1024" alt="Mono-2026-09-11_07-43-19" src="https://github.com/user-attachments/assets/66bfcf91-8f77-4e6f-9ab8-11dae652c5a2" />